Wernher von Braun: U.S. Army career

-On 20 June 1945, U.S. Secretary of State Edward Stettinius Jr. approved the transfer of von Braun and his specialists to the United States as one of his last acts in office; however, this was not announced to the public until 1 October 1945.
+On 20 June 1945, U.S. Secretary of State Edward Stettinius Jr. approved the transfer of von Braun and his specialists to the United States as one of his last acts in office.
+This was announced to the public on 1 October 1945.

-The first seven technicians arrived in the United States at New Castle Army Air Field, just south of Wilmington, Delaware, on 20 September 1945.
+In September 1945, von Braun and other members of the Peenemünde team signed a work contract with the United States Army Ordnance Corps.
+On 20 September 1945, the first seven technicians arrived in the United States at New Castle Army Air Field, just south of Wilmington, Delaware.
 They were then flown to Boston, Massachusetts, and taken by boat to the Army Intelligence Service post at Fort Strong in Boston Harbor.
 Later, with the exception of von Braun, the men were transferred to Aberdeen Proving Ground in Maryland to sort out the Peenemünde documents, enabling the scientists to continue their rocketry experiments.

 Finally, von Braun and his remaining Peenemünde staff (see List of German rocket scientists in the United States) were transferred to their new home at Fort Bliss, a large Army installation just north of El Paso, Texas.
 Von Braun later wrote that he found it hard to develop a "genuine emotional attachment" to his new surroundings.
-His chief design engineer Walther Reidel became the subject of a December 1946 article "German Scientist Says American Cooking Tasteless; Dislikes Rubberized Chicken", exposing the presence of von Braun's team in the country and drawing criticism from Albert Einstein and John Dingell.
+His chief design engineer Walther Reidel became the subject of a December 1946 article, "German Scientist Says American Cooking Tasteless; Dislikes Rubberized Chicken", exposing the presence of von Braun's team in the country and drawing criticism from Albert Einstein and John Dingell.
 Requests to improve their living conditions such as laying linoleum over their cracked wood flooring were rejected.
-Von Braun was hypercritical of the slowness of the United States development of guided missiles.
+Von Braun was hypercritical of the slowness of the United States' development of guided missiles.
 His lab was never able to get sufficient funds to go on with their programs.
-Von Braun remarked, "at Peenemünde we had been coddled, here you were counting pennies".
+Von Braun remarked "at Peenemünde we had been coddled, here you were counting pennies".
 Whereas von Braun had thousands of engineers who answered to him at Peenemünde, he was now subordinate to "pimply" 26-year-old Jim Hamill, an Army major who possessed only an undergraduate degree in engineering.
-His loyal Germans still addressed him as "Herr Professor," but Hamill addressed him as "Wernher" and never responded to von Braun's request for more materials.
+His loyal Germans still addressed him as "Herr Professor", but Hamill addressed him as "Wernher" and never responded to von Braun's request for more materials.
 Every proposal for new rocket ideas was dismissed.